thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 27 August 2022
+### Daily Rundown on Sunday, 28 August 2022

-- The average temperature today is 22.14˚C;
+- The average temperature today is 22.05˚C;
-- With highs of 23.03˚C and lows of 13.56˚C.
+- With highs of 22.82˚C and lows of 13.59˚C.
-- You can expect broken clouds for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->